STHobbes/First-FTC/README.md

 # First-FTC

 * status: In development, expect frequent changes.
+* version: 0.7 - additional power_accel_decel fixes, added the android studio versions of this software which makes the traction a component implemented through an **ITraction** interface.
 * version: 0.65 - fixed power_accel_decel error in acceleration ramp; adjusted drive constants and motor directions.
 * version: 0.6 - The full suite is here for mecanum drives.
 The other referenced drives will be added for release 1.0